-To define a new topology hiding profile, navigate to IPCS Control Center → Global Profiles → Topology Hiding.
+To define a new topology hiding profile, navigate to IPCS Control Center Global Profiles Topology Hiding.
 Select the Add Profile button in the middle pane to enter and submit the new information.

 In the example below, three profiles are shown in the middle pane.
 Only the profile named OnexMobile was used for the compliance test.
 By highlighting this profile in the middle pane, its details are shown in the right pane.
-The profile is comprised of two rules.
-If the traffic does not match the first rule, then the next rule in the list will be tested until a match is found.
-In the example below, the first rule will match traffic from the remote Avaya one-X Mobile endpoint.
-The second rule will match all traffic not matched by rule 1.
-To see the details of a rule, click the pencil icon associated with the rule of interest in the right pane.
+The remote one-X Mobile phone and the remote one-X Desktop soft phone will use this profile for all signaling communication.

-Step Description 11.
-Server - Topology Hiding Profile - Continued
+11. Server - Topology Hiding Profile - Continued

 The topology hiding profile named OnexMobile was created to aid interworking with the Avaya one-X Mobile remote endpoint.
 The Avaya one-X Mobile works differently than the other Avaya SIP endpoints.
 When the Avaya one-X Mobile is configured using an IP address as the SIP proxy and registrar, the Avaya one-X Mobile will use this IP address to route the message as well as use this IP address in the SIP headers instead of using the domain (which is also configured) in the SIP headers.
 Other Avaya endpoints when configured in this manner will use the domain name in the SIP headers and use the configured SIP proxy and registrar IP addresses only for routing the messages.
-Thus, a separate Topology Hiding Profile was created to handle this special case which has two rules.
+Thus, a separate Topology Hiding Profile was created to handle this special case.

-The details of the first rule shown below specifies that for all traffic from the OnexMobile URI group, the source IPs, destination IPs, source domains and destination domains used in the SIP headers will be overwritten with the IP address of the Avaya SES which is equivalent to using the configured domain in the headers.
+The details of the profile rule (invoked by clicking the Edit button for the rule) shown below specify that for all traffic from the OnexMobile URI group, the source IPs, destination IPs, source domains and destination domains used in the SIP headers will be overwritten with the IP address of the Avaya SES which is equivalent to using the configured domain in the headers.